vuthuyduong/dnabarcoder/README.md

 MH854570	Fungi	Ascomycota	Sordariomycetes	Hypocreales	Nectriaceae	Fusarium	Fusarium equiseti	CBS 107.07

-We can use [mkCOInr](https://github.com/meglecz/mkCOInr) to obtain this tab-delimited format for a reference database.

 The taxonomic classification of the sequences can also be provided in the sequence headers as well where the taxonomic classification should have the following format: k__kingdom;p__phylum;c__class;o__order;f__family;s__species (see [data/CBSITS_classification.fasta](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/CBSITS_classification.fasta))

 ## Tips for preparing reference datasets  to speed up the prediction and classification